dymensionxyz/hyperlane-monorepo/dymension/libs/kaspa/README.md

 }

 pub struct TransactionInput {
+    // REMARK: what is being spent
     pub previous_outpoint: TransactionOutpoint,
     #[serde(with = "serde_bytes")]

+    /*
+    REMARK: the unlocking script, typically contains the signature of whoever has the relevant pub key specified by the locking script.
+    Note: does NOT influence TX id.
+     */
     pub signature_script: Vec<u8>, // TODO: Consider using SmallVec

-    pub sequence: u64,
+    // REMARK used in conjunction with TX.lock_time for complex TX timing tricks.
+Out of scope. pub sequence: u64,

     // TODO: Since this field is used for calculating mass context free, and we already commit